 Ursina received its somewhat fanciful name from the fact that it was laid out by Hon.
 William B. Baer, now the president judge of this district, and who at that time owned the land on which the town was plotted.
 [Ursus (Latin) signifies bear.]
 The town was laid out in 1868, H.L.
 Baer and R.J.
 Botzer being the surveyors....
 The first blacksmith-shop was built by Judge Baer, in 1868.
 John Anderson was the first blacksmith.
 The same year Judge Baer erected a sawmill, which was in operation for several years.

 John is known to have been married three times.
 He wed his first wife, Anna Rosina Weitzel ( ? -1792), on Oct.
 10, 1785 in Reamstown, Lancaster County, PA before migrating to Somerset County.
+Research suggests that she was the daughter of Frederick and Anna Maria Weitzel, the father an immigrant from Germany who settled in Berks County, PA.

 According to the Reflections booklet, John and Anna Rosina had seven children, including the four who lived to adulthood, as well as three who died young -- John Ream, Christina Ream and Samuel Ream.